Weiweihere/Spreading-activation_rdf2vec/README.md

 # Sample Data Folder Overview

-This repository contains two main subfolders within the `sample_data` directory, which are used for the processes of spreading activation and weight adjustments in RDF2Vec transformations.
+This repository (saved in [Google Drive](https://drive.google.com/file/d/1vjbcr0uhDjTs5fOZ6e59ObSZNKTvBNXF/view?usp=sharing)) contains two main subfolders within the `sample_data` directory, which are used for the processes of spreading activation and weight adjustments in RDF2Vec transformations.

 ## Subfolder: `spreading_activation_0.5`